piotrstenke/Durian/src/Durian.FriendClass/README.md

 {
     public string GetKey()
     {
+        // Error!
+        // Class 'B' is NOT a friend of 'Test'. return Test.Key;
+    }
+}

+public class C : Test
+{
+    public string GetKey()
+    {
         // Success!
-        // Protected internal members are not affected. return Test.Key;
+        // Class 'A' is a child of 'Test', so Key is not protected. return Test.Key;
     }
 }